swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Property wrappers attached to parameters have a wide variety of use cases.
 We present a few examples here.

-### Argument validation
+### Argument validation via property wrapper

-Both library developers and language users often need to assert their assumptions, for which `precondition(_:_:)` is often used:
+All Swift programmers often need to assert their assumptions, for which `precondition(_:_:)` can be used:

 ```swift
 enum Product {